eushaun/nine-board-tic-tac-toe/README.md

 Eg: in board 1, if a row/column/diagonal has only one X and no O, then `Pr(X wins) += 1`.
 But if there's two X, then `Pr(X wins) += 10`, and `Pr(X wins) += 100` if three X as we want the agent to either move towards that board or completely avoid it if it is the opponent's score.
 We then sum up the probability for each of the boards.

 ### To-do
-1. Use python dictionaries to store heuristic values of each node at the start of the game.
+1. Use python dictionaries to store heuristic values of each possible combination of the board at the start of the game.
+This should speed up the computations considerably as we do not need to calculate the heuristics at every turn.
 2. Think of better heuristic, current one is kinda simplistic.